ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## How to Replace FFmpeg

-If you are using the Docker version, you can replace the FFmpeg in Cloud SRS with a custom version by specifying the command at startup:
+If you are using the Docker version, you can replace the FFmpeg in SRS Stack with a custom version by specifying the command at startup:

 ```bash
 -v /path/to/ffmpeg:/usr/local/bin/ffmpeg